Support Athens by Locals!

 urban vibes.

-Both the National Garden and the Zappeion Hall that adorns it are attractions you cannot afford to miss on your visit to Athens.
+Both the National Garden and the Zappeion Hall that adorn it are attractions you cannot afford to miss on your visit to Athens.

 The former is an ideal place to spend a relaxing day in nature hidden in the city center while the latter will give you a glimpse into the city’s rich history.